Skip to main content

 This data refreshes automatically alongside balances.
 Each sync fully replaces the holdings data with the latest from the institution, so you're always looking at current positions.

-Holdings flow directly into the Investments planning tab, where you can view asset class breakdowns, expense ratios, dividend yields, sector exposure, and regional allocation across the portfolio.
+Holdings flow directly into Planning > Investments, where you can view asset class breakdowns, expense ratios, dividend yields, sector exposure, and regional allocation across the portfolio.

 Where Linked Account Data Shows Up